-- (2)(d)1.
-For proposed acquisitions, see the (Florida Forever) Water Management District Work Plan Annual Report in the Consolidated Annual Report. - (2)(d)2.
-For proposed acquisitions for water resource development projects, see the (Florida Forever) Water Management District Work Plan Annual Report in the Consolidated Annual Report - (3)(a)2.
-Refer to (Florida Forever) Capital Improvement Work Plan of the Consolidated Annual Report for funded capital improvements identified in SWIM, stormwater, or restoration plans. - (3)(a)3.
-NWFWMD lands to be treated for upland invasive, exotic plants = <5,000 acres
+(2)(d)1.
+For proposed acquisitions, see the (Florida Forever) Water Management District Work Plan Annual Report in the Consolidated Annual Report.

+(2)(d)2.
+For proposed acquisitions for water resource development projects, see the (Florida Forever) Water Management District Work Plan Annual Report in the Consolidated Annual Report

+(3)(a)2.
+Refer to (Florida Forever) Capital Improvement Work Plan of the Consolidated Annual Report for funded capital improvements identified in SWIM, stormwater, or restoration plans.

-The District has not conducted surveys to identify the spatial distribution of invasive exotic plant infestation on
+(3)(a)3.
+NWFWMD lands to be treated for upland invasive, exotic plants = <5,000 acres The District has not conducted surveys to identify the spatial distribution of invasive exotic plant infestation on District lands.
+It is known that invasive plant problems exist at varying levels on some District lands, and staff treat with herbicide as needed.

-District lands.
-It is known that invasive plant problems exist at varying levels on some District lands, and staff treat with herbicide as needed. - (3)(b) New water to be made available through Florida Forever funding for water resource development Major water resource development accomplishment has been provided by additions to Econfina Creek Water Management Area (1992-2009).
+(3)(b) New water to be made available through Florida Forever funding for water resource development -Major water resource development accomplishment has been provided by additions to Econfina Creek Water Management Area (1992-2009).
 Additionally, Florida Forever funding has in the past contributed to the construction of a 750,000-gallon reuse storage facility for the City of Freeport to serve a 0.6 MGD reuse water service area (project completed in 2009).
-Funding for water supply development, including construction of water reuse facilities, is primarily provided through the Water Protection and Sustainability Program Trust Fund, NWFWMD General Fund, and local funding.
-See the NWFWMD Five-Year Water Resource Development Work Program report and Consolidated Annual Report. - (4)(a)1.
-NWFWMD lands that are in need of and are undergoing restoration, enhancement or management by the District.
+Funding for water supply development, including construction of water reuse facilities, is primarily provided through State alternative water supply funding, the Water Protection and Sustainability Program Trust Fund, NWFWMD General Fund, and local funding.
+See the NWFWMD Five-Year Water Resource Development Work Program report and Consolidated Annual Report.

+(4)(a)1.
+NWFWMD lands that are in need of and are undergoing restoration, enhancement, or management by the District.

-''' In need of restoration, enhancement and management = 4,339 acres
+In need of restoration, enhancement, and management = 1,700 acres

-Undergoing restoration or enhancement = 1,264 acres
+Undergoing restoration or enhancement = 2,327 acres

-Restoration completed = 23,384 acres
+Restoration completed = 28,659 acres

-Restoration maintenance = 23,384 acres '''
+Restoration maintenance = 28,659 acres

-- (4)(a)3.
-Refer to section 3, (Florida Forever) Capital Improvement Work Plan of the Consolidated Annual Report for capital improvements identified in SWIM, stormwater, or restoration plans. - (4)(a)6.
-NWFWMD lands under upland invasive, exotic plant maintenance control = <10,000 acres - (4)(b) Refer to Water Projects in the Five-Year Water Resource Development Work Program of the Consolidated Annual Report for quantity of new water made available through regional water supply plans. - (4)(c) See (Florida Forever) Land Acquisition Work Plan (Table 6.6) of the Consolidated Annual Report for resource-based recreation facilities by type.
+(4)(a)3.
+Refer to section 3, (Florida Forever) Capital Improvement Work Plan of the Consolidated Annual Report for capital improvements identified in SWIM, stormwater, or restoration plans.

+(4)(a)6.
+NWFWMD lands under upland invasive, exotic plant maintenance control = <10,000 acres

+(4)(b) Refer to Water Projects in the Five-Year Water Resource Development Work Program of the Consolidated Annual Report for quantity of new water made available through regional water supply plans.

+(4)(c) See (Florida Forever) Land Acquisition Work Plan (Table 6) of the Consolidated Annual Report for resourcebased recreation facilities by type.